 Nothing says "finger on the pulse" like a tech or mobile-inspired costume (trust us on this one) for your next fancy dress 'do.
 And while turning yourself into an iPhone by cutting out bits of felt or buying a giant emoji poop to dress up in are totally viable ideas, the former requires way too much effort and the latter will have you sweating buckets in a deeply unattractive and uncomfortable way.
 The perfect solution?
 Wear what you like, buy some face paint and turn yourself into a Snapchat filter, whenever you like.
 Here's how...

 It’s no secret we’re all addicted to Snapchat, and with Go Binge on Three we can use it to our heart’s content without worrying about data.
 Nice.
 So, that’s more snaps, more sharing, more fun and more of those awesome filters.
 And have you noticed how every single filter makes you look like your best self yet – even with a dog nose?

 So, we got to thinking – could you create those looks in real life?
-We reckon that Snapchat should be top of your list for fancy dress party themes in 2018; so, we’ve researched how recreate three of our favourite looks with good old-fashioned face paint.
+We reckon that Snapchat should be top of your list for fancy dress party themes; so, we’ve researched how recreate three of our favourite looks with good old-fashioned face paint.
 Introducing: the dog, the rainbow vomit and the Pop Art.
 Make-up brushes at the ready

 - Sponge on or brush the shape of the muzzle between your nose and top lip, in a neutral or light brown shade of face paint.